F1mmel/ZeldaTwilightPrincessRemastered/README.md

 ## Project goals

-The long-term goal of this project is to create a highly polished remastered version of Twilight Princess.
-This includes:
+Our primary goal is to deliver a polished remastered version of *Twilight Princess* that exceeds expectations.
+Key enhancements include:

-- High-definition textures and models
+- **High-Definition Assets:** Recreated textures and models for a sharper, more immersive look.
-- Improved lighting and shading
+- **Improved Lighting and Shading:** Enhanced visual fidelity through better lighting and modern shading techniques.
-- Gameplay tweaks for smoother mechanics
+- **Gameplay Enhancements:** Refinements for smoother mechanics and controls.
-- Improved modding tools to allow further customization
+- **Modding Support:** Advanced tools to enable extensive customization and community contributions.
-- HD version supported
+- **Full HD Compatibility**

-We aim to remaster the **GameCube USA** version first, as it is the foundation of the Twilight Princess experience.
-Future goals include compatibility with other versions of the game, such as:
+### Target Version

+Our initial focus is the **GameCube USA** version, considered the definitive base for *Twilight Princess*.
+Once this version is complete, we plan to extend compatibility to:

-- PAL GameCube
+- **PAL GameCube**
-- JPN GameCube
+- **JPN GameCube**

+## Documentation

+A complete Doxygen-generated documentation of the project's codebase is available.
+It includes detailed descriptions of classes, functions, and other elements to help contributors understand and work with the code effectively.

+You can access the documentation here: [Project Documentation](https://f1mmel.github.io/ZeldaTwilightPrincessRemastered/)